 13. William Prince

-William Prince is a singer-songwriter from Winnipeg, Manitoba, Canada.
-The Canadian country artist tells listeners his story through his music.
+Last on our list, William Prince, is a singer-songwriter from Winnipeg, Manitoba, Canada.
+The Canadian country artist, fairly new to the industry, tells listeners his story through his music.

-In 2017, he won a JUNO award for his music, allowing him to appear on television and perform at critically acclaimed international music festivals.
+In 2017, he won a Indigenous Music Album of the Year JUNO award for his debut album, allowing him to appear on television and perform at critically acclaimed international music festivals.

-His albums Gospel First Nation, Reliever, and Earthly Days prove the level of talent that Canadian artists bring to the country music world.
+All his albums—Gospel First Nation, Reliever, and Earthly Days—prove the level of talent that Canadian artists bring to the country music world.

 Summing Up Our List Of Canadian Country Singers